tgstation-operations/website-v2/readme.md

 ### `servers.yaml`
 This populates the initial static server banners on the homepage.
 The `identifier` key on server objects is important: `gamebanners.js` will update any banner that has a matching identifier from the `serverinfo.json` response. _If you want a server to appear on the homepage, it must be listed in this file first._

+### Banners
+Any image placed in `src/img/banners` will be picked up by eleventy at buildtime and added to a list of banners, one of which will be picked at random on page load.
+Images should be 728 by 90 pixels.
+A grey "loading" banner will be visible if an image cannot be loaded for whatever reason.

 ## Building

 Install dependencies with your package manager of choice.
 I use `yarn`: